 The preoccupation causes significant distress or impairs social, occupational or other areas of functioning

 Cognitive-behavioral therapy that is tailored to the specific symptoms of body dysmorphic disorder is currently the psychotherapy of choice.
-Cognitive approaches and exposure and ritual prevention are essential elements of therapy.
-Clinicians have patients face situations they fear or avoid while refraining from performing their rituals.
+Cognitive approaches (eg, cognitive restructuring) and exposure and ritual prevention are essential elements of therapy.
+Clinicians encourage patients to gradually face situations they fear or avoid while refraining from performing their rituals.

-Cognitive-behavioral therapy usually also includes other elements such as perceptual retraining and habit reversal for skin picking or hair pulling or plucking.
-Habit reversal includes the following:
+Cognitive-behavioral therapy also includes other elements such as perceptual retraining and habit reversal training for skin picking or hair pulling or plucking if present.
+Habit reversal training includes the following:

 Awareness training (eg, self-monitoring, identification of triggers for the behavior)